Audrey-cpu-arch/WDProjSodiumBondocCayabyab/README.md

  ### **G. Music**
  <br>
        1. Code titled "music.html" <br>
-       2. Contains media of our favorite songs <br>
+       2. Contains media of our favorite songs <br> <br>

 ## **VI.
 Incorporation of JavaScript** <br>

  The Javascript will be incorporated into the website using the number guessing game.
-It will randomize a number, check the number, then tell if the user's number is higher, lower, or the same as the number. <br>
+It will randomize a number, check the number, then tell if the user's number is higher, lower, or the same as the number. <br> <br>

 ## **VII.
 Wireframes** <br>
 [https://www.canva.com/design/DAG3FlHBV04/yuMDd36AOXS4HQlYBYiI8g/edit?utm_content=DAG3FlHBV04&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton]